F5Networks/terraform-provider-bigip/docs/resources/bigip_gtm_monitor_bigip.md

 # bigip_gtm_monitor_bigip Resource

 Provides a BIG-IP GTM (Global Traffic Manager) BIG-IP Monitor resource.
-This resource allows you to configure and manage GTM BIG-IP health monitors on a BIG-IP system.
+This resource allows you to configure and manage GTM BIG-IP monitors on a BIG-IP system.

 ## Description

-A GTM BIG-IP monitor is designed to monitor BIG-IP systems themselves within your GTM infrastructure.
-Unlike protocol-specific monitors (HTTP, TCP, etc.), the BIG-IP monitor collects health and performance data directly from BIG-IP devices, including metrics such as CPU usage, memory utilization, and throughput.
-This monitor type does not use `send`/`receive` strings or `probe_timeout` and instead focuses on aggregated system-level metrics.
+A GTM BIG-IP monitor is both a health and performance monitor that acquires data captured through monitors managed by a BIG-IP Local Traffic Manager.

+You can monitor only the following components with a BIG-IP monitor:

+* Global Traffic Manager server
+* Global Traffic Manager virtual server
+* Local Traffic Manager server
+* Local Traffic Manager virtual server

 ## Example Usage